 About “Black Girl, Bleu”

-The “Strong Black Woman” stereotype, among others, has created a cloud of shame, hopelessness and fear surrounding mental health to the point where it seems like the only option Black women have is to suffer in silence rather than seek the healing we so desperately need and desire.
-I know, because I have been here many times before.
+The “Strong Black Woman” stereotype, among others, has created such an abundance of shame, hopelessness and fear surrounding mental health concerns that it also has Black women who are hurting feeling like their only option is to suffer in silence rather than seek the care they desire and need.

 It’s often difficult for the people around us to see that we are suffering when we are smiling, being promoted at work, making moves in our businesses or “balancing” our careers, families and love lives.
 It can be hard to make sense of depression, anxiety or an eating disorder when we are deemed “successful” in others’ eyes.